-Whether content is removed or access blocked pursuant to the requirements for subscriber content under subpart 512(g)(2) or under the broad exemption afforded by subpart 512(g)(1) in other circumstances, the safe havens created by subpart 512(g) apply regardless of whether the removed or disabled material ultimately is found to be infringing.
-The Act therefore encourages service providers to err on the side of protecting copyright owners.
+Whether content is removed or access blocked pursuant to the requirements for subscriber content under subpart 512(g)(2) or under the broad exemption afforded by subpart 512(g)(1) in other circumstances, the safe havens created by subpart 512(g) apply regardless of whether the removed or disabled material ultimately is found to be infringing.5 The Act therefore encourages service providers to err on the side of protecting copyright owners.

-Although subsection (g) creates incentives for service providers to monitor and block content, they are not required to do so or to seek facts indicating infringing activity, except to the extent consistent with a "standard technical measure."
-In addition, nothing in the DMCA shall be construed to condition eligibility to the DMCA liability limitations (sections 512(a) through 512(d)) on a service provider gaining access to, removing, or disabling access to material in cases in which such conduct is prohibited by law.
+Although subsection (g) creates incentives for service providers to monitor and block content, they are not required to do so or to seek facts indicating infringing activity, except to the extent consistent with a "standard technical measure."6 In addition, nothing in the DMCA shall be construed to condition eligibility to the DMCA liability limitations (sections 512(a) through 512(d)) on a service provider gaining access to, removing, or disabling access to material in cases in which such conduct is prohibited by law.7 in response to a formal notification pursuant to the user storage limitation.
+A subscriber presumably also has a contractual relationship with the service provider given the use of the word "subscriber," as opposed to "user."
+See infra § 4.12[9].